luis-l/UnityNodeEditorBase/README.md

 # Unity Node Editor Base
 Basic editor extension functionality to get a node editor up and running.
 (Click on image to see video preview)

-Welcome to the Unity Node Editor Base wiki!

 Main Features
 * Editor view with panning, zooming, and grid background
 * Customizable GUI